bevyengine/rfcs/rfcs/59-from_reflect_ergonomics.md

 [^1]: This only applies to *active* fields, or fields not marked as `#[reflect(ignore)]`.
 For *inactive* fields, it instead requires a `Default` impl (unless given a specialized default value using `#[reflect(default = "some_function")]`)
 [^2]: Actually, not *all* data is deserialized into a Dynamic.
-Primitive types, like `u8`, are deserialized into their real type.
+Primitive types, like `u8`, are deserialized into their Real type.
 This is a confusing disparity addressed by https://github.com/bevyengine/bevy/pull/4561.